How to Find Your Router’s IP Address on Windows, Mac, Android, iPhone and Linux?Posted July 1, 2018, 10:35 a.m. by Jack Junior

 What’s the Default Gateway?

 The Default gateway is what is also commonly referred to as the routers internal IP address.
 The two can be used interchangeably.
 All your devices; computers, tablets, and mobile phone rely on it when surfing the web.

 It helps in routing you to the right place as per your Internet request.

 Your Internet Service Provider (ISP) assigns you the public IP address to handle your connection to the outside world.
 When you visit any site, they get to see your IP address.
 It is vital in communication between you and other web users.

 A private IP address, also called Gateway IP address, is what devices in your home network rely on to access the internet.
 It routes all the information.

-Some of the most common brands of IP are like D-Link, Netgear, Linksys, ASUS etc.
+Some of the most common brands of IP are D-Link, Netgear, Linksys, ASUS, etc.